samyak-aditya/Facial_Detection_using_CNN/README.md

-# Emotion Detection using Facial Recognition amd CNN
+# Emotion Detection using Facial Recognition and CNN

 This project demonstrates facial detection combined with emotion detection using a Convolutional Neural Network (CNN) model trained with TensorFlow.
 Additionally, it predicts age, gender, and tracks eye movements.